7 April 2026

 How opnMe helped advancing Crohn’s Disease and Systemic Sclerosis

-How can patient‑derived insights deepen our understanding of human biology and ultimately guide target discovery?
-Join our upcoming live online seminar to explore how opnMe has helped advance research in Crohn’s Disease and Systemic Sclerosis through collaborative academic partnerships.
+The recording of our March 26 opnMe seminar is now available for streaming.
+Explore how opnMe has helped advance research in Crohn’s Disease and Systemic Sclerosis through collaborative academic partnerships.

-Next, Gianluca Matteoli of Leuven University will present his team’s findings on the interplay between stromal and myeloid cells that drives fibrosis in Crohn’s Disease, an emerging area with significant therapeutic potential1.
-This will be followed by Yulia Kiyan, of Hannover Medical School, who will introduce an innovative microfluidic microvascular niche on a chip and demonstrate how it is being used to model vascular damage in Systemic Sclerosis under physiologically relevant conditions.
+In this seminar, hear how two academic researchers won opnMe calls for collaboration and developed innovative disease models that capture key disease mechanisms.
+Boehringer’s Jochen Schmitz opens the session with an overview of how we partner with external experts to accelerate the development of human-derived in vitro platforms.
+Next, Gianluca Matteoli of Leuven University presents his team’s findings on the interplay between stromal and myeloid cells that drives fibrosis in Crohn’s Disease1.
+Yulia Kiyan, of Hannover Medical School, introduces an innovative microfluidic microvascular niche‑on‑a‑chip and demonstrates how it is being used to model vascular damage in Systemic Sclerosis.

 Subscribe to our newsletter to stay updated on our regular additions to opnMe.com.